Charter Hall Social Infrastructure (CQE) H1 2025 earnings summary

 Outlook and guidance

-FY25 distribution guidance increased from AUD 0.15 to AUD 0.152 per unit, driven by positive yield spread and market review outcomes.
+FY25 distribution guidance increased to 15.2 cents per unit, up from 15.0 cents, driven by positive yield spread and market review outcomes.

 Social infrastructure remains a growth sector, supported by demographic trends and government funding.